International Student Loan FAQ

 Who is eligible to apply for international student loans?

-- Students who are not U.S. citizens or permanent residents and who are attending an eligible U.S. college or
+Students who are not U.S. citizens or permanent residents and who are attending an eligible U.S. or Canadian college or university.

 What loans are available?